brazil-data-cube/compendium-harmonization/README.md

 - [:file_folder: analysis/data](analysis/data/): Directory for storing the generated input and output data.
 It contains the following subdirectories:

     - [:file_folder: examples](analysis/data/examples): Directory with the data (Input/Output) of the examples provided in this RC.
 For more information about the examples, see Chapter [Data Processing](/en/reproducible-research/);

     - [:file_folder: original_scene_ids](analysis/data/original_scene_ids): Directory for storing the original scene id index files used to produce the article results.
 This data can be applied to the codes provided in the [analysis/notebook](analysis/notebook) and [analysis/pipeline](analysis/pipeline) directories for reproducing the article results.

 By default, the input data, because of the size of the files, is not stored directly in the data directory (`analysis/data/`).
 Instead, as described in detail in the Reference Section [Helper scripts](/en/tools/utilitary/), they are made available in the GitHub Release Assets of the RC repository.

-To build the [processing scripts](/en/tools/processing/) available in the `analysis` directory, we have created several [software libraries](/pt/tools/libraries/) and [scripts auxiliary](/en/tools/utilitary/).
-The source code for some of these tools is available in the `tools` directory.
+To build the [processing scripts](/en/tools/processing/) available in the `analysis` directory, we have created several [software libraries](/pt/tools/libraries/) and [auxiliary scripts](/en/tools/utilitary/).
+The source code for some of these tools is available in the [:file_folder: tools](tools) directory.
 In this directory there are four subdirectories, namely:

 - [:file_folder: tools/auxiliary-library](tools/auxiliary-library): Source code for the [research-processing](/en/tools/libraries/#research-processing-python-library-research-processing) library , which provides the high-level operations for processing the data in this RC;